QCL dynamics: thermal effects and rate equations beyond mean-field approach: Discussion

 \subsection{Quantum noise and build-up jitter}

-The quantitative description of behavior of a vast ensemble of quantum particles allows the use of semi-classical approach such as rate equations, however these approaches provide only average values of populations.
+The quantitative description of behavior of a vast ensemble of quantum particles allows the use of semi-classical approach such as rate equations, however such approaches provide only average values of populations.
 Thus we are able to assess only the mean value of build-up time by means of Fig~\ref{fig:realdelay}.
-Nevertheless some applications especially LIDAR-like require not only the mean-value but also its uncertainty (time jitter) to met strict requirements.
+Nevertheless some applications especially LIDAR and alike require not only the mean-value but also its uncertainty (time jitter) to meet strict requirements.
 Let us assess the possible fluctuations for the moment of laser emission beginning.
 If an average number of photons is low then the emission is randomly triggered by the first photon emitted in the cavity mode, which creates an uncertainty.
 Otherwise, laser have photons in the cavity to gain their population immediately.
 In this case the jitter is governed by the lifetime of photons in the cavity.
-Our results show that each cascade of a laser has about 10$^{7}$~electrons on the upper level under pump current of about threshold value, thus the rate of photonic mode filling due to spontaneous emission is about:
+Our results show that each QCL cascade has about 10$^{7}$~electrons on the upper level under pump current of about threshold value, thus the rate of photonic mode filling due to spontaneous emission is about:

 while the lifetime of a photon in the cavity is about 7~ps.
 Multiplying these values one obtains that the average number of photons occupying the cavity mode prior to beginning of lasing is about:

 Here the calculated value suggests that working regime of the modelled QCL is far from the condition, where beginning of the optical signal generation strongly depends on the moment of emission of ``the first'' spontaneous photon in the cavity mode.
 Practically that conclusion allows to assume jitter to be in the order of photon lifetime in the cavity.